counteractive/incident-response-plan-template/examples/example.md

 This is a **flexible structure**: every role will not be filled by a different person for every incident.
 For example, in a small incident the Deputy might act as the Scribe and Internal Liaison.
 The structure is flexible and scales based on the incident.

+## Wartime vs. Peacetime

+On incident response calls ("wartime"), a different organizational structure overrides normal operations ("peacetime"):

+* The Incident Commander is in charge.
+No matter their rank during peacetime, they are now the highest ranked individual on the call, higher than the CEO.
+* Primary responders (folks acting as primary on-call for a team/service) are the highest ranked individuals for that service.
+* Decisions will be made by the IC after consideration of the information presented.
+Once that decision is made, it is final.
+* Riskier decisions can be made by the IC than would normally be considered during peacetime.
+* The IC may go against a consensus decision.
+If a poll is done, and 9/10 people agree but 1 disagrees.
+The IC may choose the disagreement option despite a majority vote.
+Even if you disagree, the IC's decision is final.
+During the call is not the time to argue with them.
+* The IC may use language or behave in a way you find rude.
+This is wartime, and they need to do whatever it takes to resolve the situation, so sometimes rudeness occurs.
+This is not personal, and something you should be prepared to experience if you've never been in a wartime situation before.
+* You may be asked to leave the call by the IC, or you may even be forcibly kicked off a call.
+It is at the IC's discretion to do this if they feel you are not providing useful input.
+Again, this is not personal and you should remember that wartime is different than peacetime.
 ## Role: All Participants

 ### Description

-All partipants in an incident response have the responsibility to help resolve the incident according to the incident response plan, under the authority of the Incident Commander.
+All participants in an incident response have the responsibility to help resolve the incident according to the incident response plan, under the authority of the Incident Commander.

 ### Duties